GavinTheArchitect/CODENAME_AETHERIUS/README.md

 ### Request a Private Demonstration

-**Interested in seeing ShatterPoint in action?**
+**Interested in seeing AETHERIUS in action?**

 Send me a message to schedule a confidential walkthrough.
+But realize that I will be able to detect if you are a fraudster and you will be investigated through proper channels.